awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-developer-portal.md

 1. Choose the name of the stack \(`aws-serverless-repository-api-gateway-dev-portal` is the default stack name\)\.

 1. Open the `Outputs` section\.
-The URL for the developer portal is specified in the `WebSiteURL` property\.
+The URL for the developer portal is specified in the `WebsiteURL` property\.

 ## Developer portal settings<a name="apigateway-developer-portal-settings"></a>